 2. Engine must be compression ignition engine factory produced for 1 ton or smaller diesel pick-up trucks.
 Engine swaps between manufacturers is prohibited.
 Must run original OEM intake manifold.
 Aftermarket programmers and chips allowed.
 Aftermarket air to air intercoolers are allowed.

 3. Turbo must be factory stock appearing, installed on 1 ton or smaller pickup truck and must be in factory location.
 Turbo does not have to be model year specific (for example he351 is permitted on 12 valve) but cannot cross manufacturers lines.
 No bushings of any type permitted.
 Turbocharger is limited to 2.500 inlet.
 2.550 is max allowed measurement.
 No stepped, tapered, oval or oblong bores permitted.
 No obstructions to interfere with measuring the bore will be permitted.
-6.4 Powerstroke and 6.7 Scorpion may utilize stock twin turbo configuration, 2.590 bore size max.
+6.4 Powerstroke may utilize stock twin turbo configuration.
+Turbo must be smooth bore and of factory inlet size.
+No bushings, no stepped or tapered inlets.
+ALL AIR MUST ENTER THROUGH 2.5 INLET OR UNMODIFIED FACTORY MAP GROOVE.
 No Borg Warner/holset or any other hybrid turbos will be permitted.
-All air must enter the compressor thru the bore or unmodified factory map groove.
 All competitors will be responsible to make compressor wheel accessible for tech.
 Please have tools required to do this (this includes lb7 intake horn and 6.7 powerstroke.)
 If you don’t know how, learn.
 If you don’t have tools get some.

 4. Maximum Truck weight including driver is 8500lbs.
 Added weights for pulling and drag racing must be mounted and secured in bed of truck.
 Front mounted weights are not allowed.
+No weight may be added in the cab.
 All trucks must be weighed before class begins.